LM-SPT: LM-Aligned Semantic Distillation for Speech Tokenization: Method

-where $f_T$ denotes the frozen encoder of a pretrained ASR model (e.g., Whisper), which maps waveforms $x$ to semantic representations.
-Using an auxiliary decoder $\mathcal{G}_\text{aux}$, the reconstructed waveform $\hat{x}_\text{sem} = \mathcal{G}_\text{aux}(z_\text{sem})$ is generated from semantic tokens $z_\text{sem} = \mathcal{Q}_\text{sem}(h_\text{sem}(x))$, where $\mathcal{Q}_\text{sem}$ is the semantic vector quantization module applied to the semantic encoder output $h_\text{sem}(x)$. \paragraph{Decoupling Semantic Distillation from Decoding} We emphasize that an auxiliary decoder $\mathcal{G}_\text{aux}$ is used for the reconstruction, without relying on acoustic tokens or any additional supervision.
-Namely, we do not share this decoder with the main reconstruction module.
+We emphasize that an \emph{auxiliary semantic decoder} $\mathcal{G}_\text{aux}$ is used for the semantic speech-resynthesis, without relying on acoustic tokens or any additional supervision.
+Namely, we do not share this decoder with the main reconstruction decoder $\mathcal{G}_{\text{main}}$.
 This design choice is based on the following considerations: First, using a shared decoder for both audio reconstruction and semantic distillation may lead to interference between tasks, as the decoder is jointly optimized for potentially conflicting objectives.
 Second, one might attempt to mitigate this interference by freezing the decoder during distillation, allowing it to focus solely on reconstruction.
-While this can improve fidelity by preventing gradient conflict, we find that it also weakens the effect of distillation, as the decoder no longer adapts to match semantic supervision, which is confirmed through empirical analysis (see \subsecref{sec:ablation}).
+While this can improve fidelity by preventing gradient conflict, we find that it also weakens the effect of distillation, as the decoder no longer adapts to match semantic supervision, which is confirmed through empirical analysis (see \subsecref{sec:abl_decoder}).
 Moreover, we deliberately design this decoder to have limited capacity, functioning as an information bottleneck.
 This constraint forces the semantic encoder to produce more expressive and compact representations.
-In \subsecref{sec:ablation}, we demonstrate that using a lightweight decoder indeed leads to stronger semantic representations under LM-alignment evaluation.
+In \subsecref{sec:abl_decoder}, we demonstrate that using a lightweight decoder indeed leads to stronger semantic representations under LM-alignment evaluation.

-\paragraph{Theoretical Interpretation} To better understand the advantage of our reconstruction-driven semantic distillation over conventional feature-level distillation, we provide a theoretical comparison under a simplified probabilistic assumption.
-Let us assume that both feature-level and reconstruction-driven distillation can be framed as minimizing a KL divergence between multivariate Gaussian distributions, where the encoder outputs $f_T(x)$ are treated as a multivariate random variable~\footnote{Although existing feature-level distillation methods typically employ cosine similarity loss, we consider an MSE-based formulation for analytical simplicity.}.
-Namely,